The Best Art Contests for 2021

 The U.S. Congress seeks to encourage artists through an annual art contest.
 High schoolers (and some children in 7th and 8th grade) are encouraged to submit two-dimensional artwork including paintings, drawings, computer-generated artwork, photographs, and more to their representatives for consideration.

-Entries are accepted starting at the beginning of each year.
+Entries are accepted each spring.
 See the current year's rules for exact dates.
 There is no fee for entering this art contest.

 The winners will have their artwork publicly displayed at the Capitol for a year, and are also honored at an awards show in DC.